sriramdasbalaji/VSTS-DevOps-Labs/tomcat/readme.md

     INSERT INTO `fares` (`emp_id`, `pickup`, `dropoff`, `start`, `end`, `fare_charge`, `driver_fee`, `passenger_rating`, `driver_rating`) VALUES ((select `id` from `employees` where `username`='barney'), '43 Brontosaurus Blvd, Bedrock, WA', '51 Stegasaurus St, Rock Gardens, WA', '2014-05-17 10:41:00', '2014-05-17 10:53:00', '1460', '1095', '3', '2');
     ````

+>This should create the database, tables and populate records for us.

+## Deploying to App Service from VSTS

+1. Navigate to the VSTS project that you provisioned

 1.